agens-no/EllipticCurveKeyPair/README.md

 1. Server sends a push with a session token that should be signed
 1. On device we sign the session token using the private key - prompting the user to confirm with touch id
 1. The signed token is then sent to server
-1. Server already is in posession of the public key and verifies the signature using the public key
+1. Server already is in possession of the public key and verifies the signature using the public key
 1. Server is now confident that user signed this agreement with touch id